wildlytech/modular_acoustic_detection/data_preprocessing_cleaning/README.md

 <br>

 #### 4. Converting audio clips in folder to dataframe
 - From folder of audio clips, generate dataframe with labeled examples that can be used for training/evaluation.
-For xenocanto audio, use the xenocanto_to_dataframe.py script, which also does scraping.
+- For xenocanto audio, use the xenocanto_to_dataframe.py script, which also does scraping in addition to transformations done in this script.
 ```shell
 $ python -m data_preprocessing_cleaning.audio_clips_to_dataframe [-h] -f FOLDER_PATH
                                                                  [--delete_mp3_files]